 Pacific Northwest Shop, Tacoma

-Nestled in Tacoma’s compact and walkable Proctor District, the Pacific Northwest Shop offers a wide selection of products from local businesses across Washington, Oregon, and Idaho, making it an excellent spot for Washington State souvenirs.
-Find hand-blown glass ornaments made with ash from Mount St. Helens, bath and body products, and works by Indigenous artists.
+Nestled in Tacoma‘s compact and walkable Proctor District, the Pacific Northwest Shop offers a wide selection of products from local businesses across Washington, Oregon, and Idaho, making it an excellent spot for Washington State souvenirs.
+Find hand-blown glass ornaments, bath and body products, works by Indigenous artists, and edible treats like crunchy Almond Roca and chocolate-covered Chukar Cherries.

 Kindred Collective, Port Angeles